HomeBlog Home

 2. Real Estate Cost in Raleigh

 Housing expenses in Raleigh are slightly lower than the national average, but the actual cost depends on several factors, such as location, neighborhood, housing type, size, and more.
-On average, the price of a home in Raleigh is around $427,000, which is slightly higher than the national average.
+With a median home price of $474,625, the price of a home in Raleigh is higher than the national average price of a home of $416,900

 Currently, the housing market in Raleigh is favorable for sellers as more buyers are looking to purchase homes than homes available.
 Although many homes are still available, the prices may be higher, and they tend to sell quickly.

-As of March 2024, the prices of homes in Raleigh have increased by 5.1% compared to the previous year.
-On average, homes sell within 16 days of being on the market, so you must act fast if you want a home in one of Raleigh's best neighborhoods
+As of May 2025, the prices of homes in Raleigh have increased by 4.2% compared to the previous year.
+Act fast if you want a home in one of Raleigh's best neighborhoods

-There were about 3,734 homes sold in Wake County in January 2024.
 The choices for investing in real estate in Raleigh are abundant, whether you decide to rent or buy.
-However, if you are looking for cheaper or short-term living, the average rental price in Raleigh is $1,237 per month.
+However, if you are looking for cheaper or short-term living, the median rental price in Raleigh is $1,468 per month.
 This is slightly higher than the national average but still much more affordable than other major cities

-The Raleigh area's position as a hub for technology, education, and research will drive significant economic and population growth through 2024.
-As a result, there will be a high demand for housing, although the total number of homes available in March 2024 was 22% lower compared to last year.
+The Raleigh area's position as a hub for technology, education, and research will drive significant economic and population growth through 2025.
+As a result, there is a high demand for housing.

 3. Average Income in Raleigh

 The Wall Street Journal recently ranked Raleigh as America's fifth hottest job market and one of the country's best places to start a small business.
-With a median household income of $78,631, Raleigh is one of the country's most affordable places to live.
+The job market in Raleigh is expected to grow by 44% over the next decade.

 4. Cost of Living in Charlotte

-Charlotte's overall cost of living is 2% lower than the national average.
+Charlotte's cost of living is 2% lower than the national average.
 The cost of living is based on factors such as your income, the real estate market, and many other things.
-In addition to the cost of living, the median household income in Charlotte is about $68,367 a year.
+In addition to the cost of living, the median household income in Charlotte is about $78,438 a year.

 Downtown Charlotte view with field and buildings in background

-To be more specific, in comparison to the national average, housing expenses in Charlotte are 11% lower, utilities are 8% lower, groceries are 3% lower, and transportation costs are 7% lower.
+To be more specific, in comparison to the national average, housing expenses in Charlotte are 12% lower, utilities are 5% lower, and transportation costs are 7% lower.
 It's worth noting that these statistics may not exactly reflect how much you would spend in Charlotte, but they provide a good idea of the cost of living in the city.

 Charlotte is a rapidly growing city, with new residential areas and job opportunities emerging frequently.
 As more jobs become available, the economy in the region is showing signs of growth.
 However, due to its high desirability as a place to live in North Carolina, the cost of living in Charlotte is higher than in other cities and towns.